 The First Rule – The 60-30-10 Rule

 When it comes to decorating a space in terms of color, turn to the 60-30-10 rule.
 Take a look at any picture of a room you like and invariably you will notice that they are divided into percentages of 60-30-10.
-It’s not really known why this works, but it does.

 The human eye tends to see an overall theme in 60 percent shades where the 30 percent offers visual interest and the 10 percent offers that little bit of bling – that’s your pop of color.

 So when you start decorating a room in your home, try this: